gragusa/674/README.md

 extract the source or clone the git repo.

-To build the pdfs, you'll need XeLaTeX (you may need to install some packages manually if you use an older LaTeX distribution); this is the only *crucial* dependency
+To build the pdfs, you'll need XeLaTeX (you may need to install some packages manually if you use an older LaTeX distribution).

 You can manually run XeLaTeX on `textbook.tex` or run